agbrs/agb/README.md

 ## Structure of the repo

+`agb-debug` - a tool you can use to decode agb stacktraces

 `agb-fixnum` - a simple fixed point number storage since the GBA doesn't have a floating point unit, so required for performant decimals.

+`agb-gbafix` - a clean-room reimplementation of the gbafix utility that accepts elf files rather than binaries

+`agb-hashmap` - an no_std hashmap implementation tuned for use on the game boy advance

 `agb-image-converter` - a crate which converts images in normal formats to a format supported by the game boy advance